EUR-Lex Legal Basis & Designation Reasons

 Why a person is sanctioned is not in the sanctions list — it is in the regulation.

-The designation reason — why the EU has sanctioned a specific person or entity — is embedded in the HTML annexes of the consolidated regulations.
-These reasons are not part of the EU_CSL.
-They are only available by parsing the regulation text itself.
+The designation reason — why the EU sanctioned a specific person or entity — sits in the HTML annexes of the consolidated regulations.
+It is not part of the EU_CSL; you only get it by parsing the regulation text.

-123sanctions has extracted over 7,400 rationale texts from 34 monitored regimes.
-Each rationale text is linked to the corresponding entity in the registry, displayed on the entity detail page, and used as input for connection detection.
+We have extracted over 7,400 rationale texts from 34 monitored regimes.
+Each is linked to the matching entity in the registry, shown on the entity detail page, and fed into connection detection.

 Seven Annex Formats